 They will make the disadvantages of owning their breed crystal clear, and it may be the first topic of conversation!

 No breed is perfect, and there is not one breed that is well-suited for everybody.
 Good breeders want to make sure that you want and are prepared to take care of this kind of dog.

 Reputable breeders will ask questions to make sure that you are suited to own the breed that you are eyeing.

 They will not sell a giant and energetic dog who lives in an apartment or someone who lives in a house without a fence.

 He will also not give a tiny toy breed to a home filled with small kids.
-Reputable breeders sell only healthy stock which have been tested for genetic deficiencies.
+Reputable breeders sell only healthy stock which has been tested for genetic deficiencies.

 Most offer, or even require, that the dog be returned to them if your situation changes so that you cannot keep the dog.

-Reputable breeders stay in touch with their puppy buyers on a regular basis to see how they’re getting on with their new dog.
+Reputable breeders stay in touch with their puppy buyers regularly to see how they’re getting on with their new dog.